+which have some wavelike solutions.
+In Eqs. (\ref{boxg}) and (\ref{boxv}), $2\lambda^{(1)}$ can be treated as the density of the aether dust, $-2\lambda^{(1)}/b_1$ corresponds to the density of the aether charge.

 At first, we consider the aether wave Eq. (\ref{boxv}).
-Obviously, there are equations that $\Box v_i=0$ and the aether perturbations has a form of plane wave solution that and the coordinates are chosen such that the wave vector is $k_c=(k_0,0,\cdots,0,k_d)$, where $d=D-1$.
+Obviously, there are equations that $\Box v_i=0$ and the aether perturbations has a form of plane wave solution that and the coordinates are chosen such that the wave vector is $k_c=(k_0,0,\cdots,0,k_d)$, where $d=D-1$, $\epsilon_i$ is the vectorial wave module, $i=1,2,\cdots, d-1$.
 The residual gauge freedom allows one to impose $v_d=0$ due to that $\Box v_d=0$.
 However, $\Box v_0\neq0$ and so $v_0$ cannot be imposed to zero.
 Here we have to set $\partial_0v_0=0$, only in this way, the condition $\partial^av_a=0$ can still hold, i.e., $v_0$ is a time independent nonzero function.

 Nextly, we consider the gravitational wave Eq. (\ref{boxg}).
-Obviously, there are equations that $\Box \gamma_{kl}=0$ and the metric perturbations has a form of plane wave solution that where $k\neq l$ and $k,l=1,2,...,d-1$.
+Obviously, there are equations that $\Box \gamma_{kl}=0$ and the metric perturbations has a form of plane wave solution that where $k\neq l$ and $k,l=1,2,...,d-1$, and $\epsilon_{kl}$ is the tensorial wave module.
 The residual gauge freedom allows one to impose $\gamma_{0i}=0$ and $\gamma_{kd}=0$ due to that they satisfy the wave equations.
 However, $\gamma$ and $\gamma_{dd}$ don't satisfy the wave equation due to the source term.
 Therefore, we cannot set $\gamma=0$ and $\gamma_{dd}=0$ as usual in GR.
 Because $v_0$ is time independent, then $\gamma_{00}=-2v^0$ is also time independent.
 The diagonal components of $\gamma_{ij}$ satisfy the following equation,

 which allows one to set $\gamma=-2\gamma_{00}/(d-2)$ and,